top of page

 -------------------------------------------------------------------------------------------------------------------------------

-How Offshore Tax Exemption Works
+3. How Offshore Tax Exemption Works

-Step 1: File Profits Tax Return (PTR)
+Step 1: File Your First Profits Tax Return (PTR)

-Step 2: Prepare Offshore Claim Package
+Step 2: Prepare an Offshore Claim Package

-• Complete transaction records.
+• Complete transaction records with counterparties

-• Contracts, invoices, logistics documents.
+• Contracts, invoices, and logistics documents (if trading goods)

-• Communication logs proving deals occurred offshore.
+• Communication records proving deals occurred offshore

-• Bank statements linking payments to offshore activities.
+• Bank statements linking payments to offshore activities

-Step 3: IRD Queries
+Step 3: Respond to IRD Queries

 Step 4: IRD Decision

-• Approval → 0% tax.
+• Approval → 0% tax

-Approval rates
+Approval rates:

-• Classic trading businesses: 60–70%
+• Classic trading businesses with clear evidence: 60–70%

 • Digital/service businesses or weak documentation: <50%